sriramab/gamamanual/CONTENT/TUTORIALS/LEARN_GAML_STEP_BY_STEP/MANIPULATE_BASIC_SPECIES/RegularSpecies.md

 As for the global species, some attributes exist already by default in a regular species.
 Here is the list of built-in attributes:

-* **Name** (type: string) is used to name your agent.
+* **name** (type: string) is used to name your agent.
 By default, the name is equal to the name of your species + an incremental number.
 This name is the one visible on the species inspector.
-* **Location** (type: point) is used to control the position of your agent.
+* **location** (type: point) is used to control the position of your agent.
-* **Shape** (type: geometry) is used to describe the geometry of your agent.
+* **shape** (type: geometry) is used to describe the geometry of your agent.
 If you want to use some intersection operator between agents for instance, it is this geometry that is computed (nb : it can be totally different from the aspect you want to display for your agent !).
 By default, the shape is a point.
-* **Host** (type: agent) is used when your agent is part of another agent.
-We will see this concept a bit further, in the topic multi-level architecture.
+* **host** (type: agent) is used when your agent is part of another agent.
+We will see this concept a bit further, in the topic multi-level architecture (TODO_URL).
+TODO : ajouter "parent", "subspecies", et "attributes".

 All those 4 built-in attributes can be accessed in both reading and writing very easily:

 ```
-species my_specie {
+species my_species {
 	init {
 		name <- "custom_name";
 		location <- {0,1};